gt-crnch-rg/ucx-tutorial-hot-interconnects/examples/ucx_hello_world/README.md

 # UCX Hello World

+This example demonstrates a basic UCX "Hello World" with a client and server instance.

 As a first step make sure you have installed any dependencies and also that you have built and installed UCX.
 See [this page](https://github.com/gt-crnch-rg/ucx-tutorial-hoti-21/blob/main/examples/Installing_UCX_README.md) for more details on installation.

 ## Compile this example
 ```